India Regional Area Study

 From Chennai the last site of study is Varanasi, one of the holiest cities of India.
 Dr. Nita Kumar, Director of The Centre for Postcolonial Education at Southpoint School, supervises ethnographic research projects, leads explorations of the arts including Hindustani music, and guides investigations of religions of India including Hinduism, Buddhism and Islam.

 Integrated into all phases of the program are issues related to women, the environment, economics, politics, history, arts and human geography.
 Within the program are two, week long, independent travel opportunities designed to allow students to explore areas of India not included in the formal itinerary and to assume responsibility for moving about and exploring India on their own in small groups.
 Students will be expected to contribute to the learning of the group by sharing their observations and analysis of issues discussed within journals and written papers throughout the program.

-Requirements Fulfilled: This program fulfills the two course International Studies requirement and the overseas study requirement for the Asian Studies major.
+Requirements Fulfilled: IS 230, IS 231, and IS 232 fulfill the 8-credit International Studies general education requirement.
+This program fulfills the overseas study requirement for the Asian Studies major.

 4 courses per semester/16 credits

 IS 232: The Present in Delhi’s Past